Months Until Cash Flow Positive

 Months Until Cash Flow Positive is not entered directly — it is calculated from Cash Flow Before Tax.
 See the formula breakdown above and the detailed inputs below.

-Months Until Cash Flow Positive is calculated using these inputs:
+Inputs That Determine Months Until Cash Flow Positive

 Platform Distribution